EPCCed/Activities/Activities/Sort/Readme.md

 ## Learning objectives

+On completing this activity, participants should have:
+* A basic understanding of one or two methods of sorting and how sorting is used in modern computing and supercomputing
+* An understanding of how supercomputers work in parallel to solve problems
-* Multiple people sorting will do more than one person in the same time or the same end can be achieved in less time.
+   * How multiple people sorting will do more than one person in the same time or the same end can be achieved in less time.
-   * Modern parallel computers operate on the same principle.
+   * How modern parallel computers operate on the same principle.
+   * How bottlenecks and challenges exist that can slow things down.

 ## Pre-requisites

 This activity assumes that you have already discussed the basics of a computer and what it is used for.
 It also assumes that you have given a short explanation of a supercomputer, explaining that this is made up of many many computers connected together.
 See activities XX and YY for further information on these topics.